dgaydukov/cert-aws/sa/files/sa.md

 ```
 If you need to rotate key every month for s3, create lambda, trigger it with CloudWatch, that would create new kms key each month & update s3 to use new kms.
 Don't delete old keys, cause previously encrypted files would be using old keys to decrypt files (information about key is stored inside encrypted file).
-Yet previous backing key is stored perpetually until you delete cmk, so all data encrypted with previous key can easily be decrypted.
+With automatic rotation previous backing key is stored perpetually until you delete cmk, so all data encrypted with previous key can easily be decrypted.
 But for all new encryption new key is used.
 Data Key (limited to a region) - generated by CMK and used to encrypt data larger than 4KB (CMK can encrypt only less than 4KB) and be used outside KMS.
 Access to key is a combination of key policy (resource policy) + iam policy.
 Any explicit deny always overwrite allow.
 Compare to other resources to add access to kms you must add key policy (with or without iam policy).
 Default key policy - created if you don't specify any policy when you create kms, by default all actions `kms:*` allowed to root user only.
 key policy upgrade:
 * when aws introduce new features for kms: for new keys created from scratch new policy would be used, but for existing one you have to update key policy
-* if you create your CMK with default key you can use console upgrade fature (if you use your custom key policy automatic upgrade won't be available)
+* if you create your CMK with default key policy, you can use console upgrade feature (if you use your custom key policy automatic upgrade won't be available, you have to manually modify key policy)
 * if you go to kms console you will see alert to upgrade key, click `Preview and upgrade to the new key policy`, review new default policy & upgrade your key
 * you can always manually modify key policy to include new features
 When new kms feature available, you have to manually add them to existing key policy, if you want to use them (until you do this, if you just add these features from iam, it won't work)